-Congregation Beth El celebrates Shabbat with services and study for congregants of all ages.
-Shabbat at Congregation Beth El is joyful and meaningful, designed to accommodate a wide range of knowledge of Hebrew and sacred texts and varying levels of congregant participation.
+Congregation Beth El celebrates Shabbat with services and study for congregants (and guests!) of all ages and backgrounds.
+Shabbat at Beth El is joyful and meaningful, designed to accommodate a wide range of knowledge of Hebrew and sacred texts and varying levels of congregant participation.
+Click here to learn more about our Sanctuary customs.

 Shabbat Morning Service